Residence Life Office

 For students moving to the Boston area, we encourage you to secure housing early.
 For those opting to live off-campus, we suggest you look at apartment listings online or contact a local real estate agent.

 There are an unlimited number of real estate brokers in the Boston area.
 You can make an appointment with them and tour the rental properties available on their listings.
-Average rents in the area can range from $700 to $1,100 for a studio apartment, $800 to $1,300 for a one-bedroom apartment, and $1,200 and up for a two-bedroom apartment.
+Here are a few listings to get you started:

 How to Find Roommates